Tenant Property Damage in Illinois

 Damage to Property by Tenant In Illinois

-However, if the damage is severe or makes the house unlivable, it may need to be replaced.
-Before deciding what to do, landlords should carefully assess the damage and consider things like insurance coverage and who is responsible for paying the rent.
+But if the damage is too bad or makes the house unlivable, it might have to be torn down and rebuilt.
+Before choosing what to do, landlords should carefully look at the damage and think about things like who will pay the rent and what kind of insurance they have.

-If the tenants are to blame for the damage, landlords may also be able to use the law to get paid back or reimbursed.
+If the renters are to blame for the damage, the law may also help the owners get their money back.

 Recovering Costs From Tenants After Property Damage: Legal Considerations